Board of Directors Election

 My vision for CSTA is to promote science learning into every

-elementary students in particular are missing crucial skills
+and elementary students in particular are missing crucial

-for success when we fail to capitalize on their natural curiosity
+skills for success when we fail to capitalize on their natural

-and provide them with daily science instruction and experiences.
+curiosity and provide them with daily science instruction

-To understand our ever expanding body of science knowledge,
+and experiences.
+To understand our ever expanding body of

-concepts to participate in the technological revolutions of
+thinking and science concepts to participate in the technological

-the future.
-To assure scientific literacy and see our students
+revolutions of the future.
+To assure scientific literacy and

-science experiences are a necessity.
-CSTA will continue to
+technologies, daily science experiences are a necessity.
+CSTA

-best foundation in science education.
-This foundation must
+receive the very best foundation in science education.
+This

-include science for every student, every day, every year!
+foundation must include science for every student, every day,

 Marian has 22 years as an educator and has experience